For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.

 Infectious diseases spread 3 ways: Person-to-person, from touching surfaces, and through the air.
 We’re working to reduce the risk of spread on all 3 fronts.

-Touching surfaces: We are sanitizing every surface in the church before each service and paying special attention to those areas that people commonly touch.
+Touching surfaces: We are sanitizing every common surface in the church before each service.
 We’ve always done this in our children’s ministry, and now we’re doing an even more diligent job.